kisom/bladerunner/docs/intro.rst

 2. The primary target for this setup is Ubuntu 22.04.
 This needs to be validated still.

-There are three types of systems:
+There are three physical types of systems:

 - ``dev`` indicates DEV compute blades.
 - ``tpm`` indicates TPM compute blades.
-- ``gw`` indicates the gateway system, which may perform other functions.
+- ``adm`` indicates an admin system, which will likely be a CM4 carrier board in non-blade form.
+I foresee two types of systems: ``adm`` runs administrative services (such as a PXE boot server) and ``gw`` managing networking with the outside world.

 The `computeblade docs <https://docs.computeblade.com/>`_ has a description of the different blade types.